-We have reviewed and discussed with the Company's management their consolidated audited financial statements as of and for the year ended December 31, 2006, and the certification process required by the Sarbanes-Oxley Act of 2002.
+We have reviewed and discussed with the Company's management their consolidated audited financial statements as of and for the year ended December 31, 2007, and the certification process required by the Sarbanes-Oxley Act of 2002.
 The Company has represented to us that its consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America.
-We have also discussed the following with the Company's independent registered public accounting firm: (1) the auditor's responsibilities, (2) any significant issues arising during the audit, and (3) other matters required to be discussed by Statement on Auditing Standards No. 61, "Communication with Audit Committees," as amended by Statement on Auditing Standards No. 90, "Communications with Audit Committees."
-We received the written disclosures and the letter from its independent registered public accounting firm required by the Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," as amended.
+We have also discussed the following with the Company's independent registered public accounting firm: (1) the auditor's responsibilities, (2) any significant issues arising during the audit, and (3) other matters required to be discussed by Statement on Auditing Standards No. 61, "Communication with Audit Committees," as amended by Statement on Auditing Standards No. 90, "Communications with Audit Committees" and No. 114 "The Auditor's Communication with those Charge with Governance."
+We received the written disclosures and the letter from the Company independent registered public accounting firm required by the Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," as amended.
 We have discussed with the Company's independent registered public accounting firm the accounting firm's independence from Company management.
-In addition, we have discussed the adequacy of the Company's disclosure controls and internal control over financial reporting with the Company's independent registered public accounting firm and its management.
+In addition, we have discussed the adequacy of the Company's internal control over financial reporting with the Company's independent registered public accounting firm and its management.

-Based on the review and discussions referred to above, we recommended to the Company's Board of Directors, and the Company's Board subsequently approved, that the Company's year-end audited consolidated financial statements be included in the Company's 2006 Annual Report on its Form 10-K for the year ended December 31, 2006 for filing with the United States Securities and Exchange Commission.
+Based on the review and discussions referred to above, we recommended to the Company's Board of Directors, and the Company's Board subsequently approved, that the Company's year-end audited consolidated financial statements be included in the Company's 2007 Annual Report on its Form 10-K for the year ended December 31, 2007 for filing with the United States Securities and Exchange Commission.